-3.1 STARTUP
+3.2 STARTUP

 This unit must be installed by skilled personnel.
 All fittings must be in conformity with the existing rules and in full compliance with safety regulations.
 (CENELEC HD 427).
+Belt (9) may be used over the shoulder or by hand according to figure 1.

-3.2 UNIT DESCRIPTION
+3.3 UNIT DESCRIPTION